DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

     - I’ve seen some “horror stories” circulating the internet for different colleges.
 Most are many years out of date, no longer relevant, or lack the relevant context.
     - I would try to avoid being influenced by these stories too much, as they are a bad indicator for what college life is really like.
 - **DoS (Director of Studies) Specialities**
     - You can pick a college because the DoS (Director of Studies) specialises in an area you are interested in.
-However, this usually will not make a big difference to your academic experience (you are not likely to get many chances to discuss this interest with them).
+However, this will usually not make a big difference to your academic experience (you are unlikely to get many chances to discuss this interest with them).
     - Do not pick a college hoping that having similar interests to the DoS will help you during your interview -- it will not!

 ### Supervisions

-Colleges (or more specifically, DoSes at colleges) organise your supervisions: small 2/3 person teaching groups for each subject.
-It is hard to determine how good supervisions are at different colleges are, as it can vary massively by supervisor.
-Most supervisors at most colleges are good, so this isn’t something to worry too much about about.
-But if you want to find out more details, it would be best to try to contact someone from that college directly (such as via LinkedIn).
+Colleges (or more specifically, Directors of Studies at colleges) are responsible for organising your supervisions: small 2/3 person teaching groups for each topic -- you'll typically have around 15 supervisors each year.
+It is difficult to compare the quality of supervisions at different colleges, as it can vary massively by supervisor.
+That said, most supervisors across colleges are very good, so it’s not something to worry about too much.
+If you are looking for more specific details, I would recommend reaching out to students studying your subject from that college directly (such as via LinkedIn).

-Many colleges form small cliques which share supervisors, so don’t worry about small colleges having worse supervisors.
+Many colleges form small cliques which share supervisors, so don’t worry about smaller colleges having worse supervisors.

 ### Admission Statistics

-You may have seen the previous years [application statistics](https://www.undergraduate.study.cam.ac.uk/apply/statistics), and being a typical computer science student you might immediately wonder if you can use these figures to your advantage.
+You may have seen the previous years [application statistics](https://www.undergraduate.study.cam.ac.uk/apply/statistics), and being a typical computer science student you might wonder if you can use these figures to your advantage.

 My advice is to consider that many other applicants are doing the exact same thing!
-If you find a college with high admission rates, don’t assume that this trend will continue as everyone else might find it and apply to it.
+If you find a college with high admission rates, don’t assume that this trend will continue as everyone else might apply to it too for the same reason.

 There can still be a lot of benefit in seeing which colleges tend to have higher admission rates, but just be aware that this can vary a lot year-on-year and is largely affected by the “pooling” system (explained later on this page).